Events, Recent & Forthcoming

 *

 Tues, May 27, 7.30pm – An Evening with Simon Armitage, presented by Derby Book Festival for their 10th anniversary.
 Derby Theatre, DE1 2NF.
-Tickets on sale, please register online with the theatre or call the Box Office 01332 59 39 39
+Tickets on sale, Book online or call the Box Office 01332 59 39 39 Last few tickets!

 Fri, May 30, 7.00 pm – Poems for Life Gala, Global Stage, Hay Festival, Hay-on-Wye.
 Tickets on sale.